AdobeXD/plugin-samples/Guides/how-to-make-network-requests-guide/README.md

 2. Parses the url from the json response
 3. Use `xhrBinary` to get the arraybuffer of the photo object
 4. Use `base64ArrayBuffer` to convert arraybuffer to base64 string
-5. Use `applyBitmap` to place the image in an XD artboard
+5. Use `applyImagefill` to place the image in an XD artboard

 ### 6. Write the main functions
 ```js